Stellar angular momentum of intermediate redshift galaxies in MUSE surveys

-Nevertheless, we can pursue this comparison further, and in Fig. \ref{fig:e_lam_sfr} we perform a similar analysis to that of \cite{2020MNRAS.495.1958W}, showing the SFR - M$_{\star}$ plane color-coded by $\lambda_{R}$.
-We smooth the $\lambda_{R} - \epsilon$ diagram using the LOESS method which results in the colored background.
-We see that the majority of galaxies with spin parameters > 0.7 are in or around the so-called star-forming main sequence, which is consistent with the scenario where star forming galaxies have discs-like structures, and therefore, high levels of rotation.
-There also are galaxies with low level of star formation, but high $\lambda_{R}$ (N: 39, 46, 60, 97, and 98), similar to local ETG fast rotators.
-Some quiescent galaxies have complex stellar kinematic maps, small angular size, or some unresolved structures can be seen in the HST image but not in MUSE data.
-Thus, it is hard to characterize the spin parameter behavior for galaxies with log$_{10}$(SFR)$\leq$ -2 M$_{\odot}$yr$^{-1}$ in our sample.
-Even with all caveats associated with our data (small sample, few galaxies at any given redshift, low S/N and small sizes), we find a similar result as \cite{2020MNRAS.495.1958W}: there is a hint for quiescent galaxies or galaxies with low levels of star formation to have lower values of angular momentum.
+Nevertheless, we can pursue this comparison further, and in Fig. \ref{fig:e_lam_sfr} we perform a similar analysis to that of \cite{2020MNRAS.495.1958W}, showing the SFR - M$_{\star}$ plane colour-coded by $\lambda_{R}$.
+We smooth the $\lambda_{R} - \epsilon$ diagram using the LOESS method, which results in the coloured background.
+We see that the majority of galaxies with spin parameters > 0.7 are in or around the so-called star-forming main sequence, which is consistent with the scenario where star-forming galaxies have disc-like structures, and therefore, high levels of rotation.
+There are also galaxies with low levels of star formation, but high $\lambda_{R}$ (39, 46, 60, 97, and 98), similar to local ETG fast rotators.
+Some quiescent galaxies have complex stellar kinematic maps, small angular size, or some unresolved structures that can be seen in the HST image but not in MUSE data.
+Thus, it is hard to characterize the spin parameter behaviour for galaxies with log$_{10}$(SFR)$\leq$ -2 M$_{\odot}$yr$^{-1}$ in our sample.
+Even with all caveats associated with our data (small sample, few galaxies at any given redshift, low S/N and small sizes), we find a similar result to those of \cite{2020MNRAS.495.1958W}: there is a hint that quiescent galaxies or galaxies with low levels of star formation have lower values of angular momentum.